 Who we are

-Launched in 2019, OAW is an independent charitable think tank.
+Launched in 2019, Ownership at Work (OAW) is an independent charitable think tank.

 We have four strategic objectives:

 1. To generate evidence of the outcomes and impact of employee and worker ownership across economic, social and environmental measures

 2. To generate fresh thinking and new ideas based on insights from employee and worker ownership

 3. To generate data and insight to support best practice in employee and worker owned organisations

 4. To apply insights and ideas to support a fair and inclusive economy in which more individuals have the opportunity to share ownership and participation in their organisations

 OAW is a research partner to the Employee Ownership Association, and works closely with Co-operatives UK and other organisations interested in promoting understanding of shared ownership models.

 In November 2020, OAW appointed Campbell McDonald as its first Chief Executive.
 Campbell has worked in the Employee Ownership (EO) sector for 14 years and was a Trustee at OAW before taking on this role: